DUB

 • What is the most popular airline offering Business Class flights to Dublin?

-Among KAYAK users, American Airlines is the most popular airline offering Business Class seats on flights to Dublin.
+Among KAYAK users, British Airways is the most popular airline offering Business Class seats on flights to Dublin.

 • Which airlines offer Business Class tickets on flights to Dublin?

 Traveling to Dublin and want to offer yourself a Business Class experience?
-Depending on the origin, the following airlines offer seats in Business Class: American Airlines, British Airways, Qantas Airways and Turkish Airlines.
+Depending on the origin, the following airlines offer seats in Business Class: British Airways, Air Canada, KLM and Qantas Airways.

 • How does KAYAK find such good deals on Business Class tickets to Dublin?